 The City will continue to use performance measurements to evaluate daily operations and fiscal affairs towards a goal of better management of the City’s resources, more accountability, and more productivity.

-Since 2004, the City of Franklin has also participated in the Tennessee Municipal Benchmarking Project coordinated by the University of Tennessee Municipal Technical Advisory Service (UT-MTAS).
-This allows the City the chance to compare our performance with other cities in Tennessee.
-The TMBP report focuses on building code enforcement, employment benefits services, financial services, fire services, human resources services, information technology services , parks & recreation services, planning & zoning services, police services, property maintenance code enforcement services and refuse collection, disposal & recycling services.
+From 2004 to 2019, the City of Franklin participated in the Tennessee Municipal Benchmarking Project coordinated by the University of Tennessee Municipal Technical Advisory Service (UT-MTAS).
+This allowed the City the chance to compare our performance with other cities in Tennessee.
+Data was collected for multiple service areas, including: building code enforcement, employment benefits services, financial services, fire services, human resources services, information technology services , parks & recreation services, planning & zoning services, police services, property maintenance code enforcement services and refuse collection, disposal & recycling services.